White Lady: Canada

-A popular legend claims that the surroundings of the Montmorency Falls, near Quebec City, are haunted by a white lady.
-It is said to be the spirit of a young Canadienne woman whose soon-to-be husband was killed while fighting against the British in the battle of Beauport.
+White Ladies are called Dames blanches in French.
+A popular legend claims that the surroundings of Montmorency Falls near Quebec City are haunted by a white lady.
+It is said to be the spirit of a young French-Canadian woman whose fiancé was killed while fighting against the British in the Battle of Beauport.
 The young couple allegedly used to meet near the top of the falls.
 Accordingly, the grieving woman is said to have chosen the site to end her life by throwing herself in the raging waters while wearing the wedding dress that she had recently ordered to be made.
 A smaller waterfall in the vicinity now bears the name Chute de la Dame Blanche (White Lady Waterfall) in reference to this legend.

-Czechia
+Czech Republic

 The best-known White Lady of the Czech Republic is the ghost of Perchta of Rožmberk at Rožmberk Castle.
 Perchta of Rožmberk (c.
-1429–1476) was a daughter of an important Czech nobleman, Oldřich II of Rožmberk.
+1429–1476) was a daughter of an important Bohemian nobleman, Oldřich II of Rožmberk.
 She married another nobleman, Jan of Lichtenštejn (John of Liechtenstein) in 1449.
 The marriage was quite unhappy.
-One of the reasons might have been that Perchta's father had been reluctant to pay the agreed dowry.
+One reason may have been that Perchta's father was reluctant to pay the agreed dowry.
+During her married life, Perchta wrote many letters to her father and brothers with colourful descriptions of her unhappy family life and the bad treatment by Jan of Lichtenštejn.
+Some 32 of these letters had been handed down.
 Legend has it that as her husband was dying, he asked for her forgiveness for his treatment of her.
 Perchta refused, and her husband cursed her.
-This is why she haunts his holdings, which include Český Krumlov Castle, where she has been seen most often.
-During her married life, Perchta wrote many letters to her father and brothers with colourful descriptions of her unhappy family life.
-Some 32 of these letters had been handed down.
-According to legends, this ghost was most apparent in the settlements of Rožmberk, Český Krumlov, Jindřichův Hradec, Třeboň and Telč.
+After her death, she returned as a ghost to her family holdings.
+According to legends, the ghost was most apparent in the settlements of Rožmberk, Český Krumlov, Jindřichův Hradec, Třeboň and Telč.
 The story of White Lady is also included in the Ancient Bohemian Legends.